Bridge to Music Program

 KW Symphony Bridge to Music Program

 The KWS is encouraging youngsters in a low family income bracket to start music lessons!
-The program is geared to ages 6—13 with no music previous experience necessary.
-The student can choose to study an orchestral instrument from the strings, woodwinds or brass families, such as violin, cello, trumpet , flute, and others.
+The program is geared to ages 6-13 with no previous music experience necessary.
+The student can choose to study an orchestral instrument from the strings, woodwinds, brass, or percussion families, such as: Violin, Viola, Cello, Clarinet, Oboe, Trombone, Euphonium and others.
 The Kitchener-Waterloo Symphony provides the following:

 - Connections to a professional music teacher

-- Subsidized lessons that cost the student only $5 each 1/2 hour lesson
+- Subsidized lessons that cost the student on $5 for each ½ hour lesson

-- An instrument for only $20 for the length the teaching year
+- An instrument for only $20 for the length of the teaching year

 - Tickets to specific KWS concerts for the student and family